AlexCharlton/hyperscene-chicken/README.md

 It is part of the [Chicken egg index](http://wiki.call-cc.org/chicken-projects/egg-index-4.html) and can be installed with `chicken-install hyperscene`.

-Various debugging statements are printed (in case you’re wondering how many things are being drawn, or what the partitioning system is doing) when the feature `#:debug` is defined at compile-time.
+Various debugging statements are printed (in case you’re wondering how many things are being drawn, or what the partitioning system is doing) when the feature `debug` is defined at compile-time.

 ## Requirements
 - miscmacros